vibhor98/Intranet-Chat-Server/README.md

 Finally, use "logout" to exit from the server.<br />*

 Just like this client, other clients can also connect in the same way.
 Once multiple clients are connected, they can start chatting.

+Currently, the code doesn't notify the users whether some user is already typing a message.
+So,  bit of patience and discipline is required from each user, to maintain the output clean.

+To add such a functionality, a function like found_terminator() of ChatSession class can be used to detect keystrokes from a session(i.e, a user).
+We shall soon add this functionality.